buhltechnology/bgoal/.github/ISSUE_TEMPLATE/make-a-question.md

 ---
-name: Make a Comment
+name: Make a Question
-about: Comment your experience
+about: Ask us any question
 title: ''
 labels: ''
 assignees: ''